-- Alumnae Association registration fee.
-This fee is used to offset expenses related to Reunion such as Alumnae Association staff support, student workers (wages, housing, meals), Back-to-Class offerings, entertainment, various receptions, shuttle buses, printed materials, loyalty class reunions, and other programs and expenses. - College charges.
-These charges include overnight housing, breakfasts, and Saturday picnic/luncheon. - Class charges.
-Classes may determine what to charge their classmates for the following: - Class fee-intended to cover parade costumes, class booklets (optional), decorations, name tags, refreshments, signs, balloons, flowers, gifts, special class programs, Friday and Saturday social hour, and a variety of other miscellaneous class expenses. - " Note: To simplify your decision making process, the Alumnae Association has also created a Standardized Class fee, the breakdown of which can be found on page 33 of this planning guide.
-If planners do not meet the deadline to submit charges, the standardized class fee will be applied. - Friday dinner fee (optional) - Saturday dinner fee
+- Alumnae Association registration fee: This fee is used to offset expenses related to Reunion such as student worker wages, Back-to-Class offerings, entertainment, various receptions, shuttle buses, printed materials and other programs and expenses. - 2.
+College charges: These charges include overnight housing and all meals. - 3.
+Class charges: Classes may determine what to charge their classmates for the following: - Class fee: intended to cover parade costumes, class booklets (optional), decorations, refreshments, signs, flowers, gifts, special class programs, Saturday social hour, and a variety of other miscellaneous class expenses. - Note: To simplify your decision making process, the Alumnae Association has also created a Standardized Class fee, the breakdown of which can be found on page 23 of this planning guide.
+If planners do not meet the deadline to submit charges, the standardized class fee will be applied.